 Adding material other than questions to an Item is entirely optional.
 Often, Items hold nothing more than a single question.
 However, the real power of Learnosity Items is with their flexibility.
 Questions and Features can be placed side by side or underneath each other.
 Multiple questions and features can be placed in the same Item, although we generally recommend not to add a large amount of questions into one Item, as it may affect page load time.

-Apart from content, Items are also responsible for holding tag metadata that can be used when utilising the search filter in the Learnosity Author Site.
+Apart from content, Items are also responsible for holding tag metadata that can be used when utilizing the search filter in the Learnosity Author Site.

 In order to deliver assessments, Items are grouped together in an Advanced Assessment.